large-scale-gxe-methods/GEM/README.md

 --sample
      Path to the sample file.
      Required when the BGEN file does not contain sample identifiers.

+--pfile
+     Path and prefix to the .pgen, .pvar, and .psam files.

+--pgen
+     Path to the pgen file.

+--pvar
+     Path to the pvar file.

+--psam
+     Path to the psam file.

+--bfile
+     Path and prefix to the .bed, .bim and .fam files.

+--bed
+     Path to the bed file.

+--bim
+     Path to the bim file.

+--fam
+     Path to the fam file.

 --out
      Full path and extension to where GEM output results.
      Default: gem.out